 - Communication is key!: Women and men typically have different styles of communication.
 For example, the average woman speaks around 20,000 words a day, whereas the average man speaks just 7,000.
 Your language choice and how you present yourself can have a huge impact on working relationships and how status or credibility is perceived by colleagues.One advantage of being a female leader is that, generally speaking, women are better at emotional empathy than men.
 This means women tend to be better able to read body language and tone from colleagues and react accordingly.
 Anecdotal evidence suggests that many women are throwing away their chances of success by trying to act too much like men.
 By taking advantage of a softer skill such as emotional intelligence, women can overcome career barriers and develop more meaningful relationships with colleagues.

-With this last point in mind, Understanding ModernGov are pleased to be hosting a brand new CPD certified training course designed especially to help women enhance their communication skills in the workplace to become a more effective leader.
+With this last point in mind, Understanding ModernGov are pleased to be hosting a CPD certified training course designed especially to help women enhance their communication skills in the workplace to become a more effective leader.
+You can view the agenda and see available dates here.

 Get involved in the conversation!